United Kingdom

 Scottish Gaelic is a Celtic language that is closely related to Irish.
 They have a very similar look and use accent marks commonly.
 Common and recognizable letter clusters include bh, dh, fh, mh, ai, ea, eo, and ui.

-Scottish Gaelic on road signs is found most commonly in the Scottish Highlands, and is always found north of Glasgow.
+Scottish Gaelic on road signs is found most commonly in the Scottish Highlands, and is almost always found north of Glasgow.

 NOTE: Scottish Gaelic on road signs will often be in green or yellow text.
 This will not happen with Welsh or Irish on road signs.